tommyhenry90/pylon-coding-challenge/readme.md

 We tried to make it wait for all contacts to finish their AJAX requests before assigning them all to `this.contacts` on the final line of the method, but for some reason the contacts still "fill up" the table one at a time!

 Please fix this method so that the contacts _all_ appear at the same time.
+Your code should perform the requests to individal contact endpoints _in parallel_, so that each request doesn't wait for the preceding requests to finish.

+Note that this is an example of a "1+n" request pattern: 1 request to the list endpoint, and _n_ requests for the individual contacts.
+This pattern _can_ be bad for performance, but it keeps the API simple and aids cacheability.
+Have a read of [this article](https://evertpot.com/h2-parallelism/) for more information.

 ### 3. Bulk project delete API (new backend feature)

 - Implement an API that can "bulk delete" projects with a constant number of AJAX requests (not necessarily 1 request, but fewer than _n_ requests for _n_ projects!)
-- Justify your API design with a few brief sentences or bullet points
-- Implement a test for this API in the `backend/tests/Features` directory
+- Implement a test for this API in the `backend/tests/Features` directory.
+The test must perform the HTTP request to the API, and then check that the appropriate records have been deleted in the database after the request has completed
 - _Don't_ implement a frontend for this feature

 In order to support more convenient API usage, we want to introduce a 'bulk delete' ability.
 Bulk operations in REST APIs are a contentious issue with no clear solution.
 We're keen to see what you come up with!

-The ideal solution should either:
+The ideal solution will:

-- take place inside a single database transaction so that partial deletions don't happen,
-- or have some method for communicating partial success to the frontend.
+- be atomic, so that either all specified records will be deleted or none will;
+- perform fewer than _n_ database statements;
+- be justified with a few brief sentences or bullet points in the comments.
+For example: how did you choose your route/method combination?
+How did you decide on a data format for the request body, if any?

 The `SolarProject` model uses [soft deletion](https://laravel.com/docs/6.x/eloquent#soft-deleting), so you don't need to worry about deleting related rows in other tables; the project will remain in the database with its `deleted_at` date set so it doesn't appear in ORM queries.